 All of these are supported through integrated best practices with preconfigured Hard, Soft, and Real Estate Service process support for services such as HVAC, M&E, plumbing, sanitisation and waste management, security, space and move management, landscaping, vending, reservations and visitor management, and other facility services.

 This page shows how important a Facility Services Management Solution is to further professionalise the service delivery process, and distinguish a provider from the competition in the segment.
-Top ranked Facility Management Service Provider businesses have taken advantage of the innovative Planon Universe for Service Providers solution to achieve just that, accompanied by other benefits such as increased resource capacity, operating margins and first-time-right job execution and billing.
+Top ranked Facility Management Service Provider businesses have taken advantage of the innovative Facility Services Business Solution to achieve just that, accompanied by other benefits such as increased resource capacity, operating margins and first-time-right job execution and billing.
 The solution offers seamless integration with ERP, finance, HR and other systems used by your customers or subcontractors.
 Planon can evolve with your organisation over time to enable best-in-class service delivery performance.